Privacy Notice

 We may disclose information to law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.

-We may also share your information with other external service suppliers to make our business more efficient, such as the provider of our IT services and support, the provider of our reception and office services and external secretarial services.
+We may also share your information with other external service suppliers to make our business more efficient, such as the provider of our IT services and support, the provider of our reception and office services.

-It is sometimes necessary for us to share your personal information outside the EU/France, for example, if you, or your professional adviser, are based outside the EU, for example, Monaco.
+It is sometimes necessary for us to share your personal information outside the EU/France, for example, if you, or your professional adviser, are based outside the EU, for example, in Switzerland.

 For such international transfers, we will, however, ensure the transfer complies with data protection law and that all of your information will be securely transferred by appropriate technical, organisational, contractual or other lawful means.